Alejocas17/crud_ts_react/README.md

-# Este es el archivo de readme para la prueba técnica de carvajal
+#This is the readme file for the Carvajal's technical test

-Este proyecto se realizó utilizando typescript, react y mysql
+This projet is based on typescript, react y mysql

 ## Available Scripts